 Standing proud above the plains, around a tumble of giant boulders.

 You can see from this outcrop, the Kogakuria Kopje, for miles and miles.
-Over a million wildebeest cross these plains on their way to dodge the jaws of death in the Mara River, just down the track.
-On the Lamai Wedge, bristling with mammals all year round, there’s never a dull moment.
-Above it all, our beautiful kopje is a sacred wildlife haven – and our mission is to act as its faithful guardians.
+Over a million wildebeest cross these plains on their annual migration through the Serengeti to the Mara River, just down the track.
+Above it all, our beautiful kopje watches over and is a sacred wildlife haven – and our mission is to act as its faithful guardians.

 The beautiful mess area at Lamai Serengeti, with endless views over the Serengeti plains.